RealDoigt/Dew-Programming-Language-Specification/spec.md

 * Dew strings, just like properly formatted C strings, use the null terminator to indicate the end of a string.

 #### Bits
 On the surface, bits look like an array of bools.
 However in truth, the bits type is not a real array.
 It's just syntax sugar.
 One can use bits variables as if one were using an array.
-The bits type is compatible with all array operations exception concatenation.
+The bits type is not compatible with array operations except the index operators.
 The bits type cannot be made into a flexible array either.
 Because the bits type is really just a byte, it is compatible with all operators and functions that work on bytes.

 #### Maps
 Maps are declared the same way a normal array would be declared, however the type of the index must be declared within the index operators like in this example: `int[string] mymap`.
 Maps are always flexible.
 To initialize the value of map, one separate the pairs with commas `,` with the key first and the value second like in this example: `int[string] villain rankings := ["Darth Vader" 10, "The Goblin" 2, "Blackbear" 7, "Pain" 5]`

 ### References
 The `ref` keyword is used in function signatures and function calls on parameters which hold a copy of the address of the variable rather than a copy of the variable's value.
 Dereferencing is done automatically.